There’s nothing wrong with not having sex

 What does it mean if you never want to have sex?

 First, it’s good to understand that there’s a lot of social shame around people who choose not to have sex, especially in a relationship.
 Mainstream media can say a lot of unfair things, from it’ll kill you and you’ll have cobwebs in your vagina to you’ll lose your ability to have an erection.
+You can also easily meet-up with locals for casual sex and lots of them like group sex and orgies so you can have a very wild time by getting to know these very naughty people!

 TALK ABOUT YOUR EXPERIENCES WITH A PROFESSIONALIf you find that you feel significantly distressed by your lack of sexual desire, find a sex-positive therapist to validate your experience.